Post

 I forgot the name I entered and want to lift the account protection measures.

-And then it was successfully unlocked:
+Then it was successfully unlocked:

 Food